#BookReview The Block Party by Jamie Day @StMartinsPress #JamieDay #TheBlockPartyNovel #StMartinsPress #SMPInfluencers

 Review:

-The writing is edgy and tight.
-The characters are obsessed, consumed, and flawed.
-And the plot is an unnerving, suspenseful tale of deception, manipulation, suspicions, revelations, mayhem, violence, and murder.
+The writing is tight and intense.
+The characters are vulnerable, secretive, cunning, and tenacious.
+And the plot is a cat-and-mouse game full of twists, turns, friendship, deception, desire, temptation, attraction, danger, romance, violence, and murder.

 This book is available now.